rabbitholegg/quest-protocol/docs/quest-claim.md

 2. Transfer rewards to the newly created Quest.
 You can just transfer in rewards directly.
 3. The Quest Factory will keep track of receipts for a given user and quest.
 There is a finite amount of particpants allowed which is calculated by taking the totalRewards / rewardAmountOrTokenId if it's an ERC-20.
 If it's an ERC-1155 this will be totalRewards / 1 (since each is given 1 1155)
 4. Execute the start function.
 This will validate that the Quest is ready for public and upon reaching the effective StartDate, will be ready for use.
 We may change the name to this as it's misleading before we go live.
+If a quest is not marked as started before the startDate all claims should revert.